Yachtmaster revision module 18 of 20

 • Give vessel identity clearly

-PAN-PAN is used for urgent situations such as engine failure near a lee shore, a serious but stable medical problem, a lost person not yet known to be in immediate danger, or a vessel dis...
+PAN-PAN is used for urgent situations such as engine failure near a lee shore, a serious but stable medical problem, or a vessel disabled but not in grave and imminent danger.
+For the MCA...

 • PAN-PAN: urgent help or advice needed